ErazeerHead04/NYUAD-Course-Scraper/README.md

 # NYUAD Course Scraper

 ## Executive Summary
-This project scrapes course data from New York University Abu Dhabi’s course catalog.
+This project scrapes and structures course data from **New York University Abu Dhabi’s course catalog**.
-The official course list is loaded dynamically with JavaScript, so standard HTML scraping fails.
+The official catalog is rendered with JavaScript, which makes standard HTML scraping return no results.

-By inspecting the network requests, we discovered a hidden XML API that provides structured course data.
+By inspecting network requests, we discovered a **hidden XML API** that contains all course records in a structured format.

-Our scraper connects to this API, validates and transforms the data, and outputs it in JSON format.
+Our scraper fetches this data, validates and transforms it, and outputs a clean JSON file.

-This dataset can be used by students, advisors, and researchers for course planning, analysis, and visualization.
+This dataset helps:
+- **Students**: plan courses more easily.
+- **Advisors**: understand curriculum balance.
+- **Researchers**: study trends in course offerings.

 ---

+## Problem Statement & Motivation
+The NYUAD course catalog is difficult to search, filter, or analyze in bulk.
+Students struggle to plan across semesters, advisors spend time manually referencing the catalog, and researchers lack structured data for analysis.

+Our solution unlocks ~1,800 courses in one request, producing a JSON dataset that can be reused for planning tools, dashboards, and academic studies.

+---

 ## Features
-- Fetches course data from the **NYUAD public XML API**.
+- Fetches all course data from the NYUAD public XML API.
 - Implements retries and exponential backoff (respectful scraping).
 - Validates required fields (`code`, `title`).
-- Transforms fields (normalizes capitalization, parses credits).
+- Transforms fields (capitalization, credits → integers).
-- Outputs to `data/sample_output.json` with ~1800 course records.
+- Outputs JSON with ~1,800 records at `data/sample_output.json`.

 ---